AgileLatvia/agiledayriga/README.md

 2. Add HTTPS if possible. :heavy_minus_sign: (not available for custom domains)
 3. Add Events microdata. :white_check_mark:
 4. Fix the issue with speakers if there're no SMs defined.
 In this case the 2nd speaker's block is aligned improperly. :white_check_mark:
-5. Update event schema.org markup with Eventbrite link and data. :x:
+5. Update event schema.org markup with Eventbrite link and data. :white_check_mark:
+6. Use the approcah from Info sponors for grid view of other types of sponsors.

 ### To Be Done
 1. Move 2015 under standard flow.